It’s time to step up.

 Though sometimes, it’s easier to assess others’ weaknesses and strengths, as leaders, examining our own strengths and limitations is crucial since it impacts how we execute as authentic leaders.

-Try to invest time in yourself, self-awareness is key in being authentic.
+Try to invest time in yourself, self-awareness is key to being authentic.
 This process of self-discovery can be achieved initially through your introspection and by communicating with the people around you.

 Explore yourself through personality assessments, aptitude tests on strengths and weaknesses, or leadership skills analyses.
 Simply asking questions of others around you can give you an answer.